gtjnewell/ProgrammingAssignment2/TESTCASES.md

 ### 2.B Second computation of matrix matCO

-* Compute the inverse of matCO using the cacheSolve() function.
+* Compute the inverse of matCO a second time using the cacheSolve() function.
 This should return the cached copy.
 This is evidenced by the output of the message "getting cached inverse matrix"

     `> matCOinv <- cacheSolve(matCO)`